 PlantNet results were comprehensive and immediate

 PlantSnap is an app by Earth.com that identifies flowers, plants and trees.
-Once you upload your photo of the unknown plant, a team of experts identifies it for you and sends you its name within 24 hours.
-They also provide tips on care and maintenance.
+Once you upload your photo, a team of experts identifies the plant for you and sends you its name within 24 hours.
+They also provide tips on plant care and maintenance.

 You’ll need to register to use PlantSnap and, like all the apps, it requires access to your camera.
 You can also upload your own photos and share them with PlantSnappers worldwide.
 Free